Destinykami/Destinykami.github.io/_pages/about.md

 ---
 Education
 ======
+* B.S in Computer Science and Technology , School of Informatics , Xiamen University
-* B.S. in Xiamen University, 2021 - now
+  Sep , 2021 - now

 About me
 ======